CenturyLinkCloud/PublicKB/Accounts & Users/best-practices-for-account-hierarchy.md

 }}}

 ### Overview
-CenturyLink Cloud’s Account Hierarchy management features allows customers granular enablement and demarcation of: users, systems, groups, networks, billing, reporting, and/or sub-accounts that reside within the CenturyLink Cloud platform.
-Customers with administrator access can create and manage these attributes within the CenturyLink Cloud Control Portal.
+Lumen Cloud’s Account Hierarchy management features allows customers granular enablement and demarcation of: users, systems, groups, networks, billing, reporting, and/or sub-accounts that reside within the Lumen Cloud platform.
+Customers with administrator access can create and manage these attributes within the Lumen Cloud Control Portal.
 It is strongly recommended organizations should consider the following factors, limitations, and best practices before they embark on leveraging the aforementioned features.

 ### Factors that Influence Account Configuration